October 04, 2017 02:31 PM

 The Equifax breach is bad - really bad.
 That's because Equifax is a credit reporting agency, and it holds the personal information of everyone in the country who has ever had credit.
 Did you finance your car?
 Do you have a mortgage?
 Do you have a credit card?
 If you answered yes to any of these questions, you have credit.
 And if you have credit, Equifax has your sensitive information.

-Hackers stole the sensitive information of 143 million people.
+In September, Equifax revealed that hackers stole the sensitive information of 143 million people.
+Then three weeks later, the company revealed hackers may have stolen the personal information of an additional 2.5 million more.
 That’s half the country.
-Last week, its leaders announced that thieves have stolen the trifecta – names, social security numbers and birth dates.
+And thieves have stolen the trifecta – names, social security numbers and birth dates.
 But that's not all.
 Thieves also got addresses and in some cases driver's licenses too.
 That's all thieves need to steal your identity.
-I checked, and I’m among the 143 million affected.
+I checked, and I’m among the millions affected.
 Here's my step-by-step guide to protect your personal information.

 First check the Equifax website to see if your personal information has been compromised.
 You type in your name and the last six digits of your social security number.

 When I did, I got this message telling me information may have been compromised.
 That’s not good.
 Rick Smith, Chairman and CEO of Equifax said the company is going to help.